privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/contracts.md

 - `FreeForAllSignUpGatekeeper` - This allows anyone to signup on MACI.
 - `SignUpTokenGatekeeper` - This makes use of a ERC721 token to gatekeep the signup function.
-- `EASGatekeeper` - This allows to gatekeep signups to only users which have a specific EAS attestation.
+- `EASGatekeeper` - This allows gatekeeping signups to only users who have a specific EAS attestation.

 An abstract contract to inherit from is also provided, with two function signatures as shown below: